Decoding the Doggy Dilemma: A complete walkthrough to Harness Size Charts

 Q: My dog pulls a lot on the leash.
 Will a certain type of harness help?

 A: Front-clip harnesses are often recommended for dogs that pull excessively.
-However, training is also essential to address pulling habits.
+On the flip side, training is also essential to address pulling habits.

 Conclusion: A Perfect Fit for a Happy Dog